jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Premium P2
   - Active Directory vs Azure AD
     - Active Directory
+      - Active Directory Domain Services (AD DS) is the traditional deployment of Windows Server-based Active Directory on a physical or virtual server.
+AD DS is commonly considered to be primarily a directory service, but it's only one component of the Windows Active Directory suite of technologies.
+The suite also includes Active Directory Certificate Services (AD CS), Active Directory Lightweight Directory Services (AD LS), Active Directory Federation Services (AD FS), and Active Directory Rights Management Services (AD RMS).
       - Organization Units (OUs)
       - Group Policy Objects (GPOs)
       - Kerberos, LDAP, NTLM